katy6514/crystalBeth/wp-content/themes/sela/readme.txt

 * Screenshot image by Unsplash (http://pixabay.com/en/notebook-workplace-desk-iphone-336634/), licensed under CC0 Public Domain (http://creativecommons.org/publicdomain/zero/1.0/deed.en)

 == Changelog ==

+= 25 May 2016 =
+* Update version number for .org submission
+* Update version number for .org submission

+= 24 May 2016 =
+* Ensure separator dots on main navigation appear regardless of whether a custom menu is set.

+= 12 May 2016 =
+* Add new classic-menu tag.

+= 10 May 2016 =
+* Adjust padding on front page template content without featured image on small screens.

+= 5 May 2016 =
+* Update code responsible for outputting site description, so that Customizer live preview works correctly.
+Fixes #3845;
+* Move annotations into the `inc` directory.

+= 4 May 2016 =
+* Move existing annotations into their respective theme directories.

+= 22 April 2016 =
+* Add testimonials tag to style.css and readme.txt.

 = 3 March 2016 =
 * Updating RTL styles to go with tabbing menu fix -